ernst96/D3/README.md

 ![Timeseries](/timeseries/timeseries-sm.gif)

-## Sony Music Distribution Partner Visualization
+## Scatter Plot +

-This is a prototype developed for a major music company to visualize supply chain performance for distribution partners.
+This is a prototype developed for a major entertainment company to visualize supply chain performance for distribution partners.

 [Read more &#187;.](/partnerviz)